Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Bregman Divergence in -invariance

 \subsection{Empirical Comparison}

 In practice, we found it was important to use this divergence in \Method{} for stable learning (\cref{tab:tmd_t_ablation}).
-Ths loss could also be applied to other goal-conditioned RL algorithms where learned value functions are probabilities but are predicted in log-space to improve gradients.
-Future work should explore this divergence in other goal-conditioned RL algorithms to improve training compared to the more commonly used squared loss or binary cross-entropy loss~\citep{kalashnikov2018scalable}.
+Ths loss could also be applied to other \gls{gcrl} algorithms where learned value functions are probabilities but are predicted in log-space to improve gradients.
+Future work should explore this divergence in other \gls{gcrl} algorithms to improve training compared to the more commonly used squared loss or binary cross-entropy loss~\citep{kalashnikov2018scalable}.